-The high jump will be set at the same height as the 4-H dog measures at the withers rounded to the nearest multiple of 2".
+The high jump will be set at the same height as the 4-H dog measures at the withers rounded to the nearest multiple of 2 inches.
 Minimum height is 4" and the maximum height is 36".
-(All dogs less than 7.5" must jump the 4" minimum).
+(All dogs less than 7.5 inches must jump the 4-inch minimum).

 The broad jump distance will be twice the high jump height.
 In the ring, the jumps will be arranged in order of size, evenly spaced, covering a distance equal to twice the height of the high jump setting for each dog.
-Four (4) hurdles will be used for a jump of 48" to 72", three (3) for 28" 44", two (2) for a jump of 16" to 24", and one (1) for 8".
+Four hurdles will be used for a jump of 48 to 72 inches, three for 28 to 44 inches, two for a jump of 16 to 24 inches, and one for 8 inches.
 When decreasing the number of hurdles in the jump, the highest hurdle will be removed first.

-4A, 4B, 5A, 5B, 6A, 6B- Handler may request a 2nd reduction in jump height for a dog seven (7) years or older.
+4A, 4B, 5A, 5B, 6A, 6B - Handler may request a 2" reduction in jump height for a dog 7 years or older.